 This project will involve:

-- Rehabilitation and construction of the municipal road: including separated sidewalks and bicycle lanes
+- Rebuilding the road: including separated sidewalks and bicycle lanes

 - Construction of a 250mm water main

 - Improvements to sidewalks, pathways, lighting, and the Main Street intersection to meet requirements of the Spring Creek Mountain Village Area Structure Plan

 - Construction of a new intersection at Main Street, which will continue separation between vehicles, cyclists and pedestrians

 Below are pictures roughly showing what the Town is working towards for Spring Creek Drive and Main Street:

 The enhancements to the corridor aim to deliver on guiding principles identified in the Integrated Transportation Plan including: